top of page

 North Northants Council

-NNC is expanding volunteering opportunities through our Corby Woodland Project.
-In particular we are running a variety of training courses for volunteers in the network of Friends Groups operating in the six woodland areas that we manage in Corby.
-We have a RFS 'Forestry Roots' trainee and hosted two Kickstart placements working with our team of Woodland Rangers and offer training for teaching assistants to lead Forest School activities.
-Our guided walk programme is being expanded for families and special groups.
+NNC expandinged volunteering opportunities through their Corby Woodland Project.
+In particular they ran a variety of training courses for volunteers in the network of Friends Groups operating in the six woodland areas that they manage in Corby.
+They had a RFS 'Forestry Roots' trainee, hosted two Kickstart placements working with their team of Woodland Rangers, and offered training for teaching assistants to lead Forest School activities.
+Their guided walk programme was expanded for families and special groups.

 Corby Woodlands logo.jpg